 Holistic and Comprehensive Care

-We recognize that every child with EA/TEF has a unique set of symptoms, circumstances, and needs.
+We recognize that every child with a hereditary condition such as polyposis syndrome has a unique set of symptoms, circumstances, and needs.
 We take a holistic approach to care that considers the entire patient, including his or her physical, emotional, and social factors.
 We strive to partner with patients and their parents in shared decision-making, empowering them with knowledge, support, and the most effective treatment options to achieve the best possible outcome for every child.